 If you’re not going with the overnight method, you need a fairly warm, draft-free spot for your dough to rise in.
 An oven with the light on, a shelf above the radiator, or on top of the fridge are all ideal places.
 It will still rise if it’s in a cool place, it just takes longer.

 Humidity is mostly referring to the humidity within the container the dough rises in, though the external humidity can play a role too.
-Use a damp tea towel or waxed wrap to cover your dough and coat the dough in a bit of oil before it goes to prove (rise) the first time.
+Use a damp tea towel, plate, or waxed wrap to cover your dough and coat the dough in a bit of oil before it goes to prove (rise) the first time.
 If the top of the dough dries, it can harden, and constrain the dough from rising as much as it should.
-(Plastic wrap sucks and you don’t need it.)

 If you want to make these the day ahead, you can do a couple of things to slow the rise and bake them the following day.
 Since the rolls rise twice, either one of them can be done in the refrigerator to extend the process, since they’re much better fresh.
 I don’t recommend delaying the rise for both steps, just one or the other.